Teen Driver of Lamborghini SUV May Face Manslaughter Charge in Fatal High-Speed West LA Crash

 Local news from across Southern California

-The 17-year-old SUV driver, the son of wealthy businessman and e-commerce developer James Kuhri, was treated at a hospital for injuries.
+The 17-year-old SUV driver, the son of wealthy businessman and e-commerce developer James Khuri, was treated at a hospital for injuries.
 He was booked on suspicion of vehicular manslaughter.

 A case presented to county prosecutors last week remains under review, a spokesman for the district attorney’s office told the Los Angeles Times.
 The arrest occurred at least two weeks ago and was delayed only by the teen’s hospitalization after the crash, he said.